kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 While already supported by the code, this document doesn't yet describe cluster deployment.
 Instructions for specific server-roles/groups and cluster configuration will soon be added.
 If you're eager to test cluster deployment, contact us over IRC #kaltura on freenode.net.

-Note for testers using VMWare: You can find solid VMWare images for CentOS and Fedora at: http://www.thoughtpolice.co.uk/vmware/.
+Note for testers using VMWare: You can find solid VMWare images at - http://www.thoughtpolice.co.uk/vmware/ --> Make sure to only use compatible OS images; either RedHat or CentOS 5.n, 6.n or FedoraCore 18+.

 ## Installing on a new machine